mlabs-haskell/godot-cardano/paima-demo/README.md

 - Figure out what is required to rename `csl_godot.wasm` to match other extensions names.
 Currently if WASM filename does not match `name` in `config.toml`, WASM will fail to load with `file not found`.
 Maybe changing name in custom HTML shell `GODOT_CONFIG.gdextensionLibs` is sufficient
 - CIP-30 compliant errors
 - Possible improvement: reduce the [spread of CIP-30 API initialization across multiple source files](#note-1)
-- Is there any other way to get access to Paima middleware besides adding it to global state in `window`?
+- Is there any other way to get access to Paima middleware endpoints besides adding them to the global state in `window`? (see [Note on getting access to Paima endpoints](#note-on-getting-access-to-paima-endpoints))

 ## Prerequisites